-- To the best of our knowledge, this is the first paper to present an end-to-end speech-driven system for making spoken SQL querying effective and efficient. - We propose a similarity search algorithm based on weighted edit distances and a literal voting algorithm based on phonetic representation for effective structure and literal determination, respectively. - We present the first public dataset of spoken SQL queries.
-Our data generation process is scalable and applies to any arbitrary database schema. - We demonstrate through quantitative evaluation on real-word database schemas that SpeakQL can correct a significant portion of errors in ASR transcription. - We demonstrate through user studies that SpeakQL helps users reduce time and effort in specifying SQL query significantly.
+- To the best of our knowledge, this is the first paper to present an end-to-end speech-driven system for making spoken SQL querying effective and efficient. - We propose a similarity search algorithm based on weighted edit distances and a literal voting algorithm based on phonetic representation for effective structure and literal determination, respectively. - We propose a novel interface using SQL Keyboard and clause-level dictation functionality that makes correction and speech-driven querying easier in touch environments. - We present the first public dataset of spoken SQL queries.
+Our data generation process is scalable and applies to any arbitrary database schema. - We demonstrate through quantitative evaluation on realword database schemas that SpeakQL can correct a significant portion of errors in ASR transcription.
+Moreover, our user studies shows that SpeakQL helps users reduce time and effort in specifying SQL query significantly.

-2. SYSTEM ARCHITECTURE
+II.
+SYSTEM ARCHITECTURE